13 New Street is a Grade II listed building in the Leicester local planning authority area, England. First listed on 14 March 1975. House.

 Description

-INTERIOR: the house has been converted into flats and retains little of the original joinery, fixtures and fittings, other than some skirting boards, cornicing, picture rails and the staircase at the end of the long, narrow hall which has decorative carved tread ends and stick balusters supporting the moulded handrail.
-The attic floor has exposed purlins, supported by modern bracing.
-There is a coal shaft in the brick vaulted coal cellar which has been partitioned.
+Inside, the house has been converted into flats and retains little of the original joinery, fixtures, and fittings.
+Some skirting boards, cornicing, picture rails, and the staircase at the end of the long, narrow hall remain.
+The staircase features decorative carved tread ends and stick balusters that support the moulded handrail.
+The attic floor has exposed purlins, which are supported by modern bracing.
+There is a coal shaft in the brick vaulted coal cellar, which has been partitioned.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.